toolcog/toolcog/packages/anthropic/README.md

 ### Toolcog CLI

-The Anthropic plugin is loaded automatically by the `toolcog` CLI, though it can also be explicitly enabled with the `--plugin @toolcog/anthropic` option.
+The Anthropic plugin is loaded automatically by the [Toolcog CLI][toolcog-cli], though it can also be explicitly enabled with the `--plugin @toolcog/anthropic` option.
 To use Anthropic models with the Toolcog CLI, you must have a valid `ANTHROPIC_API_KEY` variable defined in your environment.

 Specify the `--generative-model` option to use a particular language model.